-III.
+II.
 Process Summary

-- As a result of community discussions, the IANA Stewardship Transition Coordination Group (ICG)12 was formed in July 2014 to coordinate the transition planning process.
-The ICG is composed of 30 individuals representing 13 communities, and includes direct and indirect stakeholders.
-These representatives were selected by their respective communities.13 - The ICG took note of guidance from the Internet Architecture Board (IAB)14 pointing out the existing division of IANA functions and customer communities into three categories related to domain names, number resources, and protocol parameters.
-The ICG therefore chose to ground the proposal development process in those communities given their direct operational or service relationships with the IANA Functions Operator.
-This also reflects the fact that the policy and oversight responsibilities for the three functions reside in the three separate communities (and have for decades).
-The three "operational communities" (OCs) are: the Domain Names community (organized around ICANN's supporting organizations and advisory committees); the Number Resources community (organized around the Regional Internet Registries, or RIRs); and the Protocol Parameters community (organized around the Internet Engineering Task Force, or IETF).
-The percentage of IANA requests attributable to each of the three communities is pictured in Figure 1 below.
+- As a result of community discussions, the IANA Stewardship Transition Coordination Group (ICG)8 was formed in July 2014 to coordinate the transition planning process.
+The ICG is comprised of 30 individuals representing 13 communities, and includes direct and indirect stakeholders.
+These representatives were selected by their respective communities.9 - 03 The ICG took note of guidance from the Internet Architecture Board (IAB)10 pointing out the division of IANA functions and customer communities into three categories related to domain names, number resources, and protocol parameters.
+The ICG therefore chose to ground the proposal development process in the three communities with direct operational or service relationships with the IANA functions operator, reflecting the fact that the policy and oversight responsibilities for the three functions reside in the three separate communities (and has for decades).
+The three "operational communities" (OCs) are: the domain names community (organized around ICANN's supporting organizations and advisory committees); the number resources community (organized around the regional address registries); and the protocol parameters community (organized around the Internet Engineering Task Force).